What is the AKC Bred with H.E.A.R.T program? What does it mean to you?

 U.S.A: No minimum requirements.
 Before purchasing a puppy be sure you understand what you are paying for!
 The purchase price of your puppy may be inexpensive initially from backyard breeders but could be much more expensive in the long run.
 Finding the right breeder is priceless!

 As part of the way we raise our puppies and to give our puppies a head start we use the "Bio Sensor", "Super Dog" Program.
-This program begins from the time the puppies are 3 days old until they are 16 days old.
-This program was developed by the U.S. Military through their Canine Program for early Neurological Stimulation.
+This program was developed by the U.S. Military through their Canine Program.
+ENS is believed to impact the neurological system by kicking it into action earlier than would be normally expected.
+The result being an increased capacity that later will help make the difference in performance.
+ENS is time sensitive and must be performed from the third to 16th days of a puppy's life.
+Benefits include improved cardiovascular performance (better heart rates),stronger heart beats, stronger adrenal glands, more tolerance to stress and greater resistance to disease.
 It is proven that when the techniques are applied correctly, during only the specified time, the puppies will have benefit of superior advantages that will last the puppies lifetime.

-Along with the Bio Sensor, Spa Days, Trips to town, Trips to the Vet, Play Days and hiking, socializing with adult dogs, friends, elderly and children to mention just a few, here's a little more about what a day looks like at Central Coast German Shepherds.
+Along with the ENS, ESI , Spa Days, Trips to town, Trips to the Vet, Play Days and hiking, socializing with adult dogs, friends, elderly and children to mention just a few, here's a little more about what a day looks like at Central Coast German Shepherds.

 By the time our puppies go home between 8 and 10 weeks of age they are well on their way to potty training.
 Our puppies are born in a custom made whelping pen that has what are called Pig Rails.
 The Pig Rails protect the puppies from mother laying on top of them and squishing them against the walls.
 The Whelping Pen is set up in one of our bedrooms initially and then moved to the living room at 4 weeks of age when they are ready to be around the activities of normal family life.
 I am there for each and every puppy delivery to assist with removing the sack, cutting and tying off the cords, weighing the puppies and recording any details of delivery.
 Sometimes delivery can go for as long as 46 hours from Early stages of labor to completion of delivery!
 There is a vinyl floor under the whelping pen and plenty of clean blankets.
 The Whelping Pen is completely sanitized and blankets changed a minimum of twice daily at this time.